bankolepelumi/js-exercises/README.md

 # js-exercises

-A Repository containing basic javascript practice exercises
+A Repository containing basic javascript practice exercises .
+Note: All the excercises are prefixed with an 'ex' except the fizzbuzz algorithm.